housework-robot/main/S06_robot_side/S06E07_mushibot_wifi_ws_http.md

           to decrypt the response.

 &nbsp;
-### 4.2 Download the trusted certificate manually
+### 4.2 Download the certificate

+To download the trusted certificate manually, we can follow these steps.

-The screenshot below on the left side is the content of a https website.
+1. The screenshot below on the left side is the content of a https website.
 If our program uses https client correctly, it will retrieve this content.

-The screenshot below on the right side is the gateway to access the certificate of the https website, manually click the secure icon on the Chrome browser.
+2. The screenshot below on the right side is the gateway to access the certificate of the https website, manually click the secure icon on the Chrome browser.

    <p align="center">